 I just got mine today...and...first impressions are good.
 I love how easy it is.
 I just wish it came with a template or something but hey they're not that expensive anyway.
 All in all a great purchase and a great addition to anyones scrap tote :)

-Used in this layout: ...waiting
+Used in this project: ...waiting

 Coluzzle is my first cutting tool.
 I really enjoy how easy it makes cutting shapes.
 The swivel knife is cool and really does swivel!
 Though it does take a bit of getting used to.
 Having said that it took me only a couple shapes to get the hang of it.
 I like its no fuss simplicity and deilvers great results every time.
 Templates are great and make cutting standard shapes like circles a breeze!!
 The starter pack comes with simple instructions and useful tips and ideas.